-Quizzes 10%
+Quizzes 15%

-Homework 10%
+Homework 5%

 Two In-Class Exams 30%

 Final Exam 30%

 Lab 20%

-The overall class average at the end of the term will generally be set to a B-letter grade.
-No letter grades will be assigned to any individual work.
-An attempt will be made after every exam to give you a rough idea of an overall grade based on all work completed to date.
-This does not mean that your grade is exactly what will be written in pencil on your exam; it could be higher or lower.
+The overall class average at the end of the term will generally be set to a B^{-} letter grade.
+No letter grades are ever assigned to any individual work.
+An attempt will be made after every exam to give you a rough idea of an overall grade based on all work completed to date if a grade were to be assigned at that time, based on the class average of a B^{-} .